 3. Under Wireless Network Connection, scroll down and click on the “Advanced Options” link.

 4. A page will open with more options to configure your wireless networks.
 Look for the “Metered Connection” option.
 By default, this option is set to Off.
 Click and toggle it to On.

 That’s it.
 Now Windows will not download anything in the background.

 Note: setting your connection as metered will affect Bluetooth connectivity.
 Check out the solution here if you are affected by the issue.
 Also, this method will not work if you use an Ethernet cable to connect your computer to the Internet.

 The Windows Update Service can detect, download, and install Windows updates and applications.
 Once disabled, it stops the Windows automatic update feature.
 Since the Windows Update service is another Windows process, you can stop it by following these simple steps.

 1. Press the Win + R keys to open the run command.
 Type in

 2. From the Services list that appears, locate and click the “Windows Update” option to open it.

-4. Lastly, head over to the “Recovery” tab, and click on it.
+4. Lastly, head to the “Recovery” tab and click on it.
 In the “First failure section,” select “Take no action.”
 This will help prevent the Update Service from restarting and potentially resetting itself to automatic (default) after it fails to push updates.